-Rabid Bat Found in Custer County Near Red Fish Lake Rabies is Fatal if Vaccination is Not Administered after Exposure
+Rabid Bat Found in Jefferson County; Rabies is Fatal if Treatment is Not Administered after Exposure

-EASTERN IDAHO - A rabid bats have been identified in Custer County near Red Fish Lake.
+EASTERN IDAHO - A bat was found in the yard of a residence in Rigby/Jefferson County and was later identified as having rabies.
 While most bats are harmless and do not carry rabies, they are the only animal in Idaho that is a natural reservoir for the virus.
 Rabies is a fatal viral illness in humans and other animals.
 Household pets and other animals can be exposed to the virus by playing with sick bats that can no longer fly normally.
 This is why it is important for people to make sure that their animals are vaccinated against rabies.

 Ken Anderson, Epidemiologist at Eastern Idaho Public Health (EIPH) says, "It is important if you have been bitten, scratched, or have come in close contact with a bat to contact your health care provider immediately."
-Rabies is nearly always fatal once symptoms appear, but it can be prevented almost 100% of the time when the rabies vaccine and other medical therapies are administered soon after the exposure occurs.
+Rabies is fatal once symptoms appear, but it can be prevented almost 100% of the time when the rabies vaccine and other medical therapies are administered soon after the exposure occurs."